awsdocs/aws-doc-sdk-examples/python/example_code/bedrock-runtime/cross-model-scenarios/tool_use_demo/README.md

 This project demonstrates a tool use scenario using Amazon Bedrock's [Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) and a weather tool.
-The script interacts with Anthropic Claude 3 (Sonnet) on Amazon Bedrock to provide weather information based on user input.
+The script interacts with a foundation model on Amazon Bedrock to provide weather information based on user input.
 It uses the [Open-Meteo API](https://open-meteo.com/) to retrieve current weather data for a given location.

 ## ⚠️ Important